k66l/chat-with-pdf/README.md

-# Chat with PDF - Multi-Agent RAG System
+# Chat with PDF - Dynamic Multi-Agent RAG System

-A sophisticated multi-agent system that intelligently routes queries between PDF document search and web search, with advanced conversation memory and query disambiguation capabilities.
+A sophisticated multi-agent system that intelligently routes queries between PDF document search and web search, with advanced conversation memory, dynamic query processing, and comprehensive academic response generation.

 ## TL;DR

 This is a production-ready, LangGraph-powered multi-agent backend for “Chat With PDF.”
 It intelligently routes user queries to either:

-- 🔍 PDF document search (FAISS + embeddings)
+- 🔍 **Dynamic PDF document search** (FAISS + embeddings with adaptive query processing)
-- 🌐 Real-time web search (Tavily API)
+- 🌐 **Real-time web search** (Tavily API for current events)

 …and handles:

+- **Dynamic academic queries** - Works with any author, year, or paper reference
+- **Comprehensive responses** - Detailed academic explanations with proper structure
-- Ambiguous questions with clarification
+- **Ambiguous questions** with intelligent clarification
-- Multi-turn memory via isolated session management
+- **Multi-turn memory** via isolated session management
+- **Zero hardcoded patterns** - Fully adaptive to any research domain

 Clean architecture, modular code, and Dockerized deployment.